-Muhammed traveled to the Reserve with five other students from New York City schools: Vaughn, Diana, Prabhjot, Tenzin, and Aidee.
+Muhammed traveled to the prairie with five other students from New York City schools: Vaughn, Diana, Prabhjot, Tenzin, and Aidee.
 Their trip was made possible by the inspirational Sponsors for Educational Opportunity program that helps low-income students get their college degrees in America — a milestone that will be a first for many families.
 The students spent their long summer days learning about the prairie ecosystem and getting exposure to a wide range of careers and outdoor experiences like hiking, geocaching and swimming in the Missouri River.

 See more photos and read about the journey in a recent article in The New York Times.